-This past Monday morning, I had the privilege of welcoming a new team of salespeople into our company.
-As part of our orientation and new hire training process, I got the chance to go over our company history (three generations!) and our company’s mission, vision, and core values.
+I regularly get the privilege of welcoming new employees into our company.
+As part of our orientation and new hire training process, I go over our company history (three generations!) along with a deep dive of our company’s mission, vision, and core values statements.

-As I did this, I realized I have never shared these components on this blog.
+In an effort to help you think through your own mission, vision, and values, I wanted to share these components with you.
 I do not expect anyone to take a look at our mission, vision, and core values and immediately decide to copy them because they are so good!
 However, I do think someone reading this may get some ideas for their own company statements.

 The Mike Patton Auto Family seeks to honor God by impacting the lives of our employees, customers, and community.

 We believe that God owns this business and we are simply His stewards of it for a season.
 We want to make sure that all we do in and through the business honors Him.
 By the same token, we do not want to do anything that will dishonor Him.

 We believe that we are here, and that this business exists, for the purpose of impacting people for eternity.
 We believe that this is our ultimate goal.

 This statement is short, but is full of meaning.
 First, it obviously references transportation, reflecting the automobile business we have chosen.
 But it goes much deeper than that.

 We want to take employees, customers, and those in the community and we want to “move” them from their current position (or circumstances) to a better place.
 Regardless of where they are in life (financially, professionally, emotionally, etc.), we want to move them to an improved situation.
 Regardless of how they interact with us, we want them to be better off having done so.

 If you are interested in following my process to create your own mission, vision, and core values, then check out my new ebook – Why Does Your Business Exist?